 Our spot was perfect.
 We got out the camping stove and gas bottle, the folding table and chairs, made sure we knew where the ‘shit shovel’ and toilet roll was, ate a simple meal cooked up by Bruce then called it for the night, heading off in the pitch black to our respective digs.
 I had just enough clothes draped over my down sleeping bag to get me through.
 Middle of summer but the middle of night is bloody cold this high up.
 I lay on my inflatable ground mat looking up at the stars through the vent in the roof of my tent, ignorant to their names, listening for owls, drifting in to sleep.

 The next morning we ate breakfast and wandered to look for birds.
-A bright yellow Western Tanagier, Pine Siskins, Chipping Sparrows, Mountain Chickadees and Dark Eyed Juncos flitted through the treetops.
-We watched over a gurgling stream for Dippers but didn’t spot any, just their droppings on rocks.
+A bright yellow Western Tanagier, Pine Siskins, Chipping Sparrows, Mountain Chickadees and Dark Eyed Juncos flitted through trees.
+We watched over a bubbling stream for Dippers, only seeing their droppings on rocks.
 Plenty of birds but little in the way of birdsong.
-The pasture was full of wildflowers; Alpine Lupins and Yarrow among them…it was a beautifully peaceful spot.
-We packed up the tents and hit the road again, Bruce pushing his Jeep up roads washed out by snow melt, we tried to drive through South Fork Tieton River in the Wenatchee National Forest but couldn’t get through, some roads were blocked off.
-We bumped and rolled down steep jeep trails, jumping out to clear some large boulders off the track, and came across a pretty lake.
+The pasture was full of wildflowers; Alpine Lupins and Yarrow…a beautiful peaceful spot.
+We packed up the tents and hit the road, Bruce pushing his Jeep up roads washed out by snow melt.
+We tried to drive through South Fork Tieton River in the Wenatchee National Forest but couldn’t get through, some roads blocked off.
+We bumped and rolled down steep trails, jumping out to clear large boulders, finding a small lake.

 We were trying to find a trail to Green Lake but found more closed off roads and ended up looping back on ourselves…with scenery this beautiful getting a bit turned around doesn’t matter.
 Back to Union Gap and on to the I-82 to the I-90 and beyond Ellensburg, we got on to the Coleman Canyon Road, taking a spur road further up on into the Colockum until we found flat ground for our second night in the tents.
 Bruce said it was perfect; I pondered as I noted the animal skull hung from a branch, spent shotgun shells, a deer butchering post and a slither of animal skin nailed to a tree.
 Like a friend commented on seeing the photos….”it all looks a bit Blair Witch Project.”
 It was close to the loose dusty road we’d driven up but like Bruce pointed out, “How many other people have we seen all day?”
 None.